SAP/ui5-tooling/docs/index.md

 ### 🧪 Node.js API
 Most UI5 Tooling modules provide JavaScript APIs for direct consumption in your own tools.
-This allows you to rely on the UI5 Tooling for
+This allows you to rely on UI5 Tooling for

 They are documented in the [UI5 Tooling API Reference](https://sap.github.io/ui5-tooling/api/index.html).